MuzX9p088KKe/Module-4-Challenge/README.md

 	![corrected_district_summary](https://user-images.githubusercontent.com/76575162/119297079-da746000-bc1f-11eb-8b77-7d6cffd68280.png)

-	There seem to be a little bit of variation in the percentages but most of the rest of the data including total schools, total students and total budget remain unchanged.
+	There seems to be a little bit of variation in the percentages but most of the rest of the data including total schools, total students and total budget remain unchanged.

 - How is the school summary affected?